AJVancattenburch/my_portfolio/README.md

       ###### **📝 NOTE:** *If you would like to display your resume from a different source, you can do so by changing the `<iframe src="">` and `<object data="">` element attribute string values to whatever you like.*

-      - If you noticed by looking at the image above that we did not remove `#thumbnails=0&zoom=100,left,top&view=fit` from the end of the string, this is because it is necessary to keep the string in order to display the PDF in the correct format.
+      - If you noticed by looking at the image above that we did not remove `#thumbnails=0&zoom=100,left,top&view=fit` from the end of the string.

+        This is because it is necessary to keep that part of the string in tact for the PDF to display in the correct format.
 If you remove this string, the layout of the PDF will be distorted and not display correctly.

         >##### If you would like to learn more about how you can customize the PDF viewer, I have provided a link to a cheat sheet below from Adobe that will help you understand how to modify *`PDF Open Parameters`* to customize the viewer to your liking:
         >[![Adobe PDF Parameter Cheat Sheet](https://img.shields.io/badge/PDF_Parameters-Click_Here-ff0000?style=for-the-badge&logo=adobe&logoColor=ff0000)](https://pdfobject.com/pdf/pdf_open_parameters_acro8.pdf)

-    - If you still aren't seeing your resume displayed in the `ResumeCard.vue` component, simply refreshing the page should do the trick!
+    - If your resume is not displaying in the `ResumeCard.vue` component, simply refreshing the page should do the trick!

     - **Great job!** You have now successfully displayed your resume as a PDF in your portfolio!

-Just remember that whenever you update your resume on LinkedIn to repeat the above step so your resume stays up to date on your profile website as well as on LinkedIn.
+      Just remember that whenever you update your resume on LinkedIn, you need to repeat the above step so your resume stays up to date on your portfolio website as well as on LinkedIn.

-      You're almost done!
+      You are almost done!
 You can continue on to **launching your portfolio live through GitHub pages**! 🎉

 <p>
   <img src="./src/assets/img/README_images/green-pink-gradient.svg" class="img-fluid" width="100%" height="1" />